-Didactic (Procedures Courses) [passing grade 75%]
+Didactic (Procedures Courses) (passing grade 75%)

-- The instructor will record the grade achieved. - The student must retake a failed exam before simulating a laboratory competency.
-The original grade earned will be the one used to calculate the course grade.

-• A Laboratory competency may not be completed until the requirements are satisfactory.
+- The instructor will record the grade achieved. - The student must review and document the correct answers to present to the instructor.
+The original grade earned will be the one used to calculate the course grade. - A Laboratory competency may not be completed until the requirements are satisfactory.

-Laboratory competency evaluation (passing grade 85%)
+Laboratory competency evaluation (passing grade 90%)

-- The instructor will record the grade achieved. - The instructor will identify problem areas and demonstrate proper procedure, if needed. - The student will review and practice the procedure with classmate(s). - The Clinical Education Coordinator will make a new appointment to complete a laboratory evaluation. - If a student fails a lab competency on a specific body part three times, they will be assigned a failing grade for the Procedures course.
+- The instructor will record the grade achieved. - The instructor will identify problem areas and demonstrate proper procedure, if needed. - The student will review and practice the procedure with classmate(s). - The student will make a new appointment to complete a laboratory evaluation.

-Patient competency evaluations (initial, continual, terminal) [passing grade 90%]
+Patient competency evaluations (initial, continual, terminal) (passing grade 90%)

-- The clinical preceptor will record the grade achieved. - The clinical preceptor will identify problem areas and demonstrate proper procedure if needed. - The Clinical Education Coordinator will develop an educationally valid plan of remediation based on the specific reason for failure and complete documentation on the remediation form in Trajecsys. - As per the flowchart on page 22, the student will lose their competency, return to direct supervision status, and be required to obtain two additional signatures. - The student will apply reinforced knowledge in the clinical setting. - The student will repeat the procedure for a competency evaluation. - Indirect supervision status will be restored upon successful completion of the evaluation. - A maximum of three (3) attempts to gain initial competency on any procedure is allowed.
-Failure to obtain initial competency after three attempts and remediation will result in automatic failure for the clinical course.
+- The clinical preceptor will record the grade achieved. - The clinical preceptor will identify problem areas and demonstrate proper procedure, if needed. - The Clinical Education Coordinator will develop an educationally valid plan of remediation based upon the specific reason for failure and complete documentation on the remediation form. - As per the flowchart on page 22, the student will lose their competency and go back to direct supervision status. - The student will apply reinforced knowledge in the clinical setting. - The student will repeat the procedure for a competency evaluation. - Indirect supervision status will be restored upon successful completion of the evaluation.